 Dripwort (Pellia epiphylla) but is nevertheless fairly frequent in the UK, mainly to the west, or north of England and Scotland.

-THE UNUSUAL VIOLET COLOURATION
+THE UNUSUAL VIOLET COLORATION

-The above specimen is not the normal colour for Pellia species, and a plausible explanation, put forward by two people independently (one, the Author), is that the liverwort may be reacting to a substance in the soil to create the violet colouration in the veins.
-The author himself thinks that some metallic mineral in the soil may be replacing magnesium in the porphyrins (either chlorophyll itself, or some derivative of it).
+The above specimen is not the normal colour for Pellia species, and a plausible explanation, put forward by two people independently (one, your Author), is that the liverwort may be reacting to a substance in the soil to create the violet colouration in the veins.
+Your author himself thinks that some metallic mineral in the soil may be replacing magnesium in the porphyrins (either chlorophyll itself, or some derivative of it).
 Porphyrins with metallic centres are highly coloured.
 Haemoglobin has a single atom of iron at the centre, and when oxygenated (to oxyhaemoglobin) is bright red.
 Another haem-like compounds found naturally is the manganese-based

 Pinnaglobin found in a mollusc and which is brown.
 On the other hand, the abnormal purple coloration may simply be due to some anthocyanin pigments changing colour in response to pH differences in the soil, however, the author can find no mention of anthocyanins within Pellia species.
 So the puzzle of the purple coloration remains; it is mysterious.

-The author came across the violet-coloured anthocyanidin
+Your author came across the violet-coloured anthocyanidin

 Riccionidin A (and its dimer